WhoCanFixMyCar explains how you car brakes work.

-Drums are more common on older cars, though they still appear at the rear of some older, smaller and lower powered cars.
-Brake pads are housed within the drum, so when you press the brake the pads are forced towards the outer edge of the drum, slowing the car.
+Drums are more common on older cars, though they still appear at the rear of some older, smaller and lower-powered vehicles.
+Brake pads are housed within the drum, so when you press the brake, the pads are forced towards the outer edge of the drum, slowing the car.

-Calipers come in many different sizes and shapes so they will typically vary from car to car.
-They deploy hydraulically actuated pistons which push the pads into the disc when you push the pedal.
-The amount of pistons a caliper has will affect the distribution of the braking force - the more there are the bigger the brake pad can be, and the bigger the brake pad is the better the stopping power.
+The number of pistons a calliper has will affect the distribution of the braking force - the more there are, the bigger the brake pad can be, and the bigger the brake pad is, the better the stopping power.

-A brake servo sits between the brake pedal and brakes, working with the master cylinder to increase the force deployed by the brake pedal.
+A brake servo sits between the brake pedal and brakes, working with the master cylinder to increase the force deployed by the pedal.
 This can happen via a hydraulic pump or a vacuum.
 Essentially, the servo drastically reduces the amount of effort required from you when you apply the brakes.

-This component converts the power exerted by your foot pushing the pedal into hydraulic pressure.
-The movement of the pedal pushes pistons within the cylinder.
-In turn, this acts on the brake fluid, moving it around the system.
+The master cylinder converts the power exerted by your foot on the pedal into hydraulic pressure.
+The movement of the pedal pushes pistons within the cylinder, which acts on the brake fluid, moving it around the system.

-A series of thin pipes connect all the different brake components together to transport brake fluid around the system.
-Most of these pipes will be made of copper, though in the places where they meet calipers they need to be flexible, so you’ll often find rubber flexi-hoses.
+A series of thin pipes connect all the different brake components to transport brake fluid around the system.
+Most of these pipes will be made of copper, though in the places where they meet callipers, they need to be flexible, so you’ll often find rubber flexi-hoses.